flashg1/TeslaSolarCharger/README.md

 Option 2
 --------
-To charge from grid, set your desired charging current and turn on "Telsa Model3 charge from grid and solar".
+To charge from grid, set your desired charging current and turn on "Telsa Model3 charge from grid".

 Notes